 Hi friends!
 I’m am a junior from Greenville, SC.
-I am a biomedical engineering major and I am Pre-Med.
+I am a chemistry major, and I am Pre-Med.
 I am extremely close to my family and I had not been on my own before, so I did not think I was ready to come to college.
 Now that I am here, I love it!
 My plan is to go to medical school and I am currently interested in internal medicine.
 I love to meet new people and make new friends, so feel free to come up and talk to me anytime!

 I love: My puppy is the love of my life!
 I am allergic to dogs so I thought I would never be able to have a dog, but this summer my family got a Maltipoo and she is hypoallergenic!
 Being able to cuddle with a dog is a dream come true for me and something I never thought would happen.
 My puppy is always excited to see me and knows just how to cheer me up.
 She loves me even when I am wearing a tshirt and leggings and I haven’t brushed my hair yet!